 - Belief in one’s control over their life

 There are also some disadvantages to having an internal locus of control.
 These include:

-- They are often “brutally honest” and can leave people feeling wounded by their direct manner
+- Being often “brutally honest” which can leave people feeling wounded by their direct manner

-- They have trouble delegating tasks, because of the need to control everything
+- Having trouble delegating tasks, because of the need to control everything

 Having an external locus of control also offers a few benefits:

 - They are often a good team player